cosmobrain0/js-engine/README.md

 <script src="js/engine/setup.js"></script>
 <script src="js/engine/globals.js"></script>
 ```
-the files outside of `engine` are not required.
+the files outside of `js/engine` are not required. `js/engine/globals.js` is also not required.
 redefine the functions `init`, `calc` and `draw` to suit your needs. `init` is run once when the page has loaded (resources like audio and images may not be ready yet.
 A future update will deal with resource loading.) `calc` is run once every frame (while the game is not paused), and `draw` is run *at least* once every frame.
 Right now, `draw` is always called once every frame after `calc`, but in future updates `draw` may be called multiple times between `calc` or before `calc`, at any point in time.
 > **Note**: `init`, `calc` and `draw` have already been declared, so you can't use `let` or a *function statement* to redefine them.
 > Use *arrow function syntax* instead (e.g. `init = () => { /* function body here */ }`) or a *function expression* (e.g. `init = function() { /* function body goes here */ }`)